 Seniors and their caregivers are new additions to the scope of the VSHSL in response to community input, research and the recognition that it is a growing population in need of targeted support.
 Input from the community also spoke of the need to assist the unpaid caregivers who make it possible for older adults to remain in their homes and communities.

-The levy ordinance defined “seniors” as adults who are 55 and older residing within King County.
+Ordinance 18555 defines “senior” as a person who is at least 55 years old. .
 Another frequently used term for this population is “older adult.”
 The term “caregiver” refers to a family member or friend who supports an older adult, but is not provided payment for providing those services.
-In King County, currently 70 percent of people living with a disability reside with a family caregiver, and 23 percent of those family caregivers are themselves older adults ages sixty or older.
+In King County, currently 70 percent of people living with a disability reside with a family caregiver, and 23 percent of those family caregivers are themselves older adults, ages sixty or older.

 Aging in King County Older adults, and especially the older among them, are a vulnerable population.
 Of the people turning 65 today, one out of three will need some kind of long-term services and supports in the future.
 Unpaid family caregivers—spouses, adult children and others—provide the bulk of this care.
 Federal, state and local philanthropic funding sources have either failed to keep pace as the older adult population grows or, in some cases, organizations have stopped funding senior-specific causes or programs.

 Population Growth The following chart demonstrates the projected growth of King County’s older adult population.
 By 2040 30 percent of King County’s population (over 800,000 individuals) will be at least 55 years old.
-A large increase in the number of older adult, means that current supports will need to be scaled up to meet these older adults’ needs.
+A large increase in the number of older adults, means that current supports will need to be scaled up to meet these older adults’ needs.

 Expected growth in the older adults (age 55+) population